 Jesus’ ministry in John was 3 years:

 We know this because there are 3 Passovers.
 In the Synoptic Gospels Jesus Ministry is one year.
 In each one there is one passover.
+In the 3 Gospels there is only 1 passover, this means his ministry was one year.

 Also the length of One Year was prophesied.
 In the 3rd Gospel ‘Luke’ Jesus quotes prophecy and says: